 Write-protection is the ability of a hardware device or software program to prevent new information from being written or old information being changed.
 In other words, information can be read, but nothing can be added or modified.
 The picture shows an example of a write-protect switch on an SD card, used to toggle write-protect on and off.

-Enable and disable write protection using software
+Enable and disable write-protection using software

-Enable and disable write protection with hardware
+Enable and disable write-protection with hardware

-Why use write protection?
+Why use write-protection?

-With floppy diskettes companies would often have the diskettes write-protected to prevent the diskettes from being mistakenly overwritten and erasing the program on the diskette.
+With floppy disk companies would often have the diskettes write-protected to prevent the diskettes from being mistakenly overwritten and erasing the program on the diskette.
 With 3.25" floppy diskettes, the tab would often be missing from the diskette.
 However, covering the hole with a piece of tape would allow you to write to the diskette.